 Frequently Asked Questions

-International first-year applicants whose first (or native) language is not English must take the TOEFL, IELTS, Duolingo English Test (DET), or PTE and request that official results are forwarded to the Admissions Office.
+International first-year applicants whose first (or native) language is not English must take the TOEFL, IELTS, Duolingo English Test (DET), PTE, or Cambridge English Exam and request that official results are forwarded to the Office of Admissions.
 Drexel's TOEFL school code is 2194.

 For applicants from Mainland China: The TOEFL ITP Plus for China is accepted in all cases where the TOEFL iBT is accepted.